magenta-aps/mox/README.rst

 Again, similar to the procedure stated above for the attributes and states, clearing a previously set relation with cardinality 0..1 is done by supplying empty strings for both uuid and urn of the relation.
-Eg. to clear a previously set the 'ansvarlig' of a Facet object, specific part of the JSON body would look like this: ::
+Eg. to clear a previously set the 'ansvarlig' of a Facet object, the specific part of the JSON body would look like this: ::

   ...